Skedulo/SkeduloPlusExamples/README.md

 # Skedulo Plus Examples

-A set of example Skedulo Plus Mobile Extensions.
+A set of example Skedulo Plus Mobile Extensions, to be deployed with the Skedulo CLI.

 ## Extensions

-The following extensions are available:
+The following example extensions are available: Hello World, Job Products, Kitchen Sink.
+These extensions are detailed below

 ### Hello World